cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    and supports ``--help`` and ``--version`` options.
-   When the package is installed, a script named ``<project>`` is placed in the ``bin`` directory of the Python installation or virtual environment.
+   When the package is installed, a script named ``<project>`` is placed in the Python installation or virtual environment.
    This allows you to invoke the command-line interface using only the project name:

    .. code:: console